 The stainless steel blade is 75mm wide and 150mm long, machine ground on all four edges and graduated to 100mm along both edges and across one end to 70mm.
-The Imperial model is graduated to 4" along both edges and across one end to 3".

 The diamond cut-out in the blade holds a pencil tip in position and makes it easy to draw lines parallel to an edge.
 The locking mechanism has a notched pin like those on combination squares, with the blade bearing on polished, hardened steel reference pins set in the body.
 Accurate and well made.